LluisJM/Life-Series/README.md

 # Rules
 These explanations have been adapted from the [Life Series Wiki](https://the-life-series.fandom.com/wiki/3rd_Life#Rules).
 ## The Life System
 - Each player starts with three lives.
-Their name is green and they cannot kill other players unless in self-defence.
+Their name is green and they cannot lsr.kill other players unless in self-defence.
 - If a player dies, they lose a life.
 Their name becomes yellow, and the same rules apply.
 - When a player reaches their final life, their name becomes red, and they will become hostile to other players.
 All alliances are severed when you reach your Last Life.
-- Red names get a temporary buff to absorption, regeneration and fire resistance after performing a kill.
+- Red names get a temporary buff to absorption, regeneration and fire resistance after performing a lsr.kill.
 ## The Boogeyman
 - This is one or more players chosen at the beginning of each session.
 - The server does not reveal who the Boogeyman is except to the Boogeyman him/herself.
-- They become hostile and have to kill 1 green or yellow person to be cured.
+- They become hostile and have to lsr.kill 1 green or yellow person to be cured.
 - If not cured by the end of the session, they get put down to 1 life for the next session.
-- The Boogeyman also gets a temporary buff to absorption, regeneration and fire resistance after performing the kill.
+- The Boogeyman also gets a temporary buff to absorption, regeneration and fire resistance after performing the lsr.kill.
 # Features
 - Some crafting recipes have been changed or added:
   - TNT is now crafted with 4 paper and 1 gunpowder instead of 5 gunpowder.